75lb/feature-detect-es6/README.md

 <a name="module_feature-detect-es6"></a>

 ## feature-detect-es6
-Detect which ES2015 features are available.
+Detect which ES6 (ES2015 onwards) features are available.

 **Example**
 ```js